pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v5.md

 date: January 2021
 ---

 One of the primary goals of pac4j has always been to be easy.
-One must admit that along the versions, it has gained some complexity and weight and time has come for cleaning.
+One must admit that over the versions, it has gained some complexity and weight and time has come for cleaning.

-Version 5 will be focused on cleaning with breaking changes as was the version 4.1 (with none-breaking changes).
+Version 5 will be focused on cleaning with breaking changes as was the version 4.1 (with non-breaking changes).

 The documentation will be updated too.